From Gut Feeling to Data-Driven Hiring: How to Make Smarter Sales Hiring Decisions

 Consider this recent post from a sales leader:

-“Of all the account executives I’ve interviewed, only three were heads and shoulders above the rest—I knew within the first 15 minutes of the interview that I wanted them on my team.
-My execs and team who met them all felt the same way.”
+“Of all the account executives I’ve interviewed, only three were heads and shoulders above the rest—I knew within the first 15 minutes of each interview that I wanted them on my team.
+My execs and team, who met them all, felt the same way.”

 This person is confidently making hiring decisions based on an initial gut reaction, reinforced by confirmation bias from their peers.